Parent/Coach Ride

 4. Athlete Abuse Awareness Training

-5. (any other/new courses required for Level 1 Coach License)
+5. Any additional/updated courses required for Level 1 Coach License

 Coach and Ride Leader Responsibilities

-Coaches and Ride Leaders carry the usual on-the-trail supplies, as well as radios/phones, medical kit, spare tubes, master chain links, oil, and extra clothing food and water.
-Riders should always show up at team rides with the proper supplies themselves, but sometimes extra food/water/mechanical assistance from Coaches or Ride Leaders is necessary to successfully complete a team ride.
+Coaches and Ride Leaders carry essential on-the-trail supplies, including radios/phones, medical kits, spare tubes, master chain links, oil, and extra clothing, food, and water.
+Riders should arrive at team rides prepared with their own supplies, but Coaches and Ride Leaders are prepared to offer extra assistance with food, water, or mechanical support when needed to ensure a successful ride for everyone.

 If a Rider crashes and is injured during a ride, the first priority for anyone nearby is to stop and care for the Rider.
 If the crash is more than just a minor scrape, the Ride Leader must report the accident to the coaches via radio or text, notify the parents, and make sure that the Rider gets home safely.
 A coach or Ride Leader will follow up with the rider and/or parents the following day to check on the rider’s recovery.
 If the accident is significant, the coaches will advise as to when a NorCal Incident Report Form AND a School Incident Form must be filled out.